 Everyone in the program helped me to be successful.
 We were like a family during the time that we spent together.
 We received a tremendous amount of support from the faculty.
 I developed a close relationship with many of my professors, and I felt like I could always go to them for help.
 My supervisor was always available to help, and we still keep in touch.

 Today, I am a 5th grade general education teacher.
 The 10 month long field experience prepared me the most for my teaching job.
 I learned so much from my professors but it was in the classrooms that I was able to apply that knowledge, learn from my mistakes, and obtain ideas and resources from experienced teachers.
 I did not realize how important all the special education courses would be.
 I ended up taking a general education teaching position, but I use the information and strategies that I learned in the special education classes on a daily basis.”

 Notre Dame is here to support you in your job search.

-- Career and Technology Areas (Grades 7 - 12) including Family and Consumer Sciences and Health Occupations (not offered at NDMU)
+- Family and Consumer Sciences, Technology Education (not offered at NDMU)

 - Mathematics (Grades 7–12)

-- Science Areas (Grades 7-12) including Chemistry, Earth/Space Science, and Physics
+- Science Areas (Grades 7–12) Biology, Chemistry, Physical Science, Physics

-- World Language Areas (Pre-K- Grade 12) including Chinese and Spanish
+- World Language Areas (Pre-K–Grade 12) French, Spanish

 Our Career Center is available to graduate students with services including career counseling, resume writing assistance, interview coaching and job listings.
 During the spring semester, the GEI program director holds job search seminars to help GEI students navigate the application and interview process.
 Many local school districts hold screening interviews for teaching jobs right here on campus.